 An optimal strategy to reduce your BMI: eat right and move a lot

 Cut out one portion during meals, burn the other by exercising.
 You should work out three times a week for 30 to 60 minutes.
-An endurance sport like jogging strengthens the heart and circulation and improves conditioning.
+An endurance sport like jogging strengthens the heart and circulation and improves conditioning (what is your optimal pulse?).
 Strength sports help build muscle mass.
 It’s best to combine both!

 A BMI alternative: the BAI (Body Adiposity Index)